ConnectedLib/connectedlib10/modules/assessment/section-2-2.md

   <tr><td><b>Good for:</b><ul><li>Directly assessing what a teen knows or can do</li></ul></td><td><b>Potential drawbacks: </b><ul><li>They can feel too formal and school-like</li><li>They can feel like too much pressure, especially for youth who are hanging out or messing around</li></ul></td></tr>
 </table>

-Other methods are described in different modules; surveys and focus groups are covered in the Community Mapping module, and the Capacity module discusses interviews and town halls.
+Other methods are described in different modules; surveys and focus groups are covered in the <a href="/modules/communitymapping/">Community Mapping module</a>, and the <a href="/modules/capacity/">Capacity module</a> discusses interviews and town halls.

 <div class="explanatory">
   <p>Talkback Boards</p>